ocassidydev/creditcard-churn/README.md

 - We want an ML model to predict if a mushroom is edible based on historical data from the mushrooms the client has logged.
 The target variable is categorical and contains 2 classes.
 We consider a **classification model**.
 It is a supervised, 2-class, single label, classification model with outputs of 0 (poisonous) or 1 (edible).
 - The ideal outcome is to provide the picking team with reliable insight into the best profile of an edible mushroom for focusing on picking.
 - The model success metrics:
-  - at least a precision of 1 for ediblility, on train and test set - no false positives
+  - at least a precision of 1 for ediblility, on train and test set - ie. a false positive rate of zero
-  - at least a recall of 0.9 for edibility, on train and test set - minimum false negatives
+  - at least a recall of 0.9 for edibility, on train and test set - ie. a minimized false negative rate
   - The ML model is considered a failure if:
     - after 3 months of test usage, any newly picked mushrooms identified as edible come up as poisonous in a toxicity screen (even if model performs perfectly on the provided mushroom data, this will indicate what it has learned is not generalizable to a wider population of mushrooms)
     - after 3 months of test usage, more than 20% of newly picked mushrooms identified as poisonous come up as edible in a toxicity screen (don't want a model that discards too many perfectly edible mushrooms for no reason)